MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-That's it.
-Now, if we run this test with Foundry, it'll throw random data at our function as many times as we tell it to (we'll discuss runs soon), until it breaks our assertion.
+Now, if we run this test with Foundry, it'll throw random data at our function as many times as we tell it to, until it breaks our assertion.

-I'll mention now that the fuzzer isn't using _truly_ random data, it's pseudo-random, and how your fuzzing tool chooses its data matters!
-Echidna and Foundry are both solid choices in this regard, but I encourage you to research the differences on your own.
+،he fuzzer isn't using _truly_ random data, it's pseudo-random, and how your fuzzing tool chooses its data matters!
+Echidna and Foundry are both solid choices in this regard.

 Important properties of the fuzz tests we configure are its `runs` and `depth`.